Get Instant Access

 Enable the Transition to Leadership for First-Time Managers

-Move beyond a do’s and don’ts training deck to create a robust first-time manager (FTM) development program.
+Move beyond a do’s and don’ts training deck to create a robust first-time manager development program.

-• Due to a lack of investment and attention, FTM development often comes in the form of self-help.
-FTMs receive little support in the transition into leadership, hindering them in future leadership roles.
+• Due to a lack of investment and attention, leadership development for first-time managers often comes in the form of self-help, leading many first-time managers to be ineffective.

 Our Advice